Forecasting catastrophic events and their strength is of fundamental interests for the whole earth.

 The extraordinary intensity and rarity of these phenomena make them difficult to be reproduced in laboratories on an acceptable scale.

-The numerical simulation makes possible to get rid of these constraints, reproducing any kind of event, of any intensity, at real scale, and to observe in each wanted point the effects generated.
+The numerical simulation allows to get rid of these constraints by reproducing any kind of event of any intensity at a real scale, and to observe at each wanted point the generated effects.